robshlee/GANs_image_classification_keras/README.md

 This is the repository for my capstone for General Assembly.
 The goal of this project is to create an image classifier for different categories of clothes. <br/><br/>

+Please note I had some difficulties setting up random seeds with keras thus some of the report writeup may not match the models exactly.

 ### Repository Files

 **'Image Classification using Keras.ipynb':** Jupyter notebook with all work pertaining to the capstone.
 This file should be looked at for any grading purposes from instructors. <br/><br/>